-Statement of Segregation Requirements and Funds in Segregation for Customers' Dealer Options Accounts

-As of December 31, 2022 Schedule III
+Statements of Segregation Requireents and Funds in Segregation for Customers' Dealer Options Accounts - Schedule III As of December 31, 2023

-\$ 1.
+(ex xpressed in US dollars) \$ 1.
 Amount required to be segregated in accordance with Commission Regulation 32.6 - 2.
 Funds in segregated accounts A. Cash B. Securities (at market) C. Total - - - 3.
 Excess (deficiency) of funds in segregation (subtract line 2.C from line 1) -

-Statement of Secured Amounts and Funds Held in Separate Accounts for Foreign Futures and Foreign Options Customers Pursuant to Commission Regulation 30.7 As of December 31, 2022 Schedule IV
+Statements of Secured Amounts and Funds Held in Segregate Accounts for Foreign Futures and Foreign Options Customers Pursuant to Commission Regulation 30.7 - Schedule IV

+As of December 31, 2023

-Foreign Futures and Foreign Options Secured Amounts
+Foreign Futures and Foreign Options Secured Accounts